Date of Last Revision: September 24, 2018

 Users may make personal data such as their name, email address, username and password available to Epic when they register for Services, enter contests and special events, subscribe to newsletters, request technical support or otherwise communicate with Epic, and when using Epic's Services where personal data is required for use and/or participation.

-Users may also disclose their banking or credit card information and age in order to make in-application purchases ("In-Application Purchases") from third party providers via the Services, including but not limited to food and beverage items and physical or digital merchandise.
+Users may also disclose their banking or credit card information, birth date and other personal information in order to make in-application purchases ("In-Application Purchases") from third party providers via the Services, including but not limited to physical or digital merchandise.
 We may use information provided by Users in registering for the Services to facilitate registration for In-Application Purchases by them.

 - Information about Users Received from an SNS